 It will run your app in development mode with an interactive prompt and to run it without a prompt, use the '--no-interactive' flag.

-If you want to view it, then open it in the expo app on your mobile phone to view file.
+If you want to view it, then open it in the Expo app on your mobile phone to view the file.
 And it will reload itself if you save edits to your files.
-With this, you can also see the build errors surfaced and logs at the terminal.
+With this, you can also see the build errors surfaced and log at the terminal.